Irtiza-Jafri/Expense_Tracker/README.md

-# Expense_Tracker
-💰 Expense Tracker (CLI-based) A simple command-line Expense Tracker built using Python.
-This application allows users to record daily expenses, categorize them, and view insightful statistics based on past spending — all stored in a plain text file.
+# 🧾 Expense Tracker (CLI-Based)

+A simple **command-line Python application** to track your daily expenses, filter by categories, analyze your spending habits, and calculate insightful stats like total, average, max, and min spending.

+---

-🔧 Features
+## 🔧 Features
-📌 Add and store expenses with:

-Date

-Category (e.g. Food, Transport)

-Amount (in Rs.)

-Description
+- 📥 **Add expenses** (with date, category, amount, and description)
+- 📂 **Store data** in a local `.txt` file

-🔍 Filter expenses by category
+- 🔍 **Filter expenses** by category

-📅 View monthly spending (coming soon)

-📊 Display:
+- 📊 **View overall stats**:

-Total money spent
+  - Total money spent

-Average spending
+  - Average expense

-Max & Min expenses
+  - Max & Min expense

-💾 Data is stored in a simple .txt file for easy access
+- 📅 **(Optional)** Filter by month or export filtered results to a file

+---

+## 📁 Data Format (Text File)

+Each expense is stored in this format inside `User_Data.txt`:

+🛠️ Tech Used
+Python (Pure CLI)

+File I/O (Text-based)

+Built-in Python data structures: lists, dictionaries, tuples

+No external libraries required

+🧠 What I Learned
+How to store and read structured data in text files

-🧠 Beginner-friendly code using lists, dictionaries, conditionals, loops, and file handling
+Practical use of lists, string operations, conditionals, and loops

+Real-world application of basic Python skills

+Structuring a project for future upgrades (like GUI or database)

-🚀 Future Improvements
+📌 Future Plans
-GUI interface using Tkinter or PyQt
+Add GUI using Tkinter or PyQt

-Monthly and yearly analysis

-Export data to CSV

-Password-protected user access

-Clean and modular code structuring
+Use SQLite for storing data

+Graph spending using matplotlib

+Add user login/password protection